-City centre and centre of political life of Rome, the square is surrounded by famous buildings: the Palazzo Chigi (on the right, with the colonnade behind) seat of the Cabinet Office since 1961; on the left is the Palazzo Ferraioli, already Del Bufalo, Aldobrandini and Niccolini.
+City centre and centre of political life of Rome, the square is surrounded by famous buildings: the Palazzo Chigi (on the right, with the colonnade behind) seat of the Cabinet Office since 1961; on the left is the Palazzo Ferrajoli, already Del Bufalo, Aldobrandini and Niccolini.

-At the centre of the square is the fountain by Giacomo Della Porta and Marc Aurelius’ Column (176-193) decorated with bas-reliefs to celebrate the triumph of the emperor upon the Marcomanni, the Quadi and the Sarmatians.
+At the centre of the square is the fountain by Giacomo Della Porta and Marcus Aurelius’ Column (176-193) decorated with bas-reliefs to celebrate the triumph of the emperor upon the Marcomanni, the Quadi and the Sarmatians.
 About thirty meters high, it is supported by a base of 12 meters originally decorated with reliefs lost in the restoration carried out in 1589.
 On this occasion, a St. Paul' statue was placed on the top, instead of the original bronze one of Marcus Aurelius.

 Inside, the column is crossed by a spiral staircase illuminated by small slit windows.
 In the column, inspired by the Trajan's Column, the military campaigns of Marcus Aurelius against the Germans (172-173 AD) and the Sarmatians (174-175 AD) are narrated.